Manoj-Shrees/Manoj-Shrees/README.md

 ### 🏆 My motto and inspiration

-“If You Are Working on Something That You Really Care About, You Don’t Have to Be Pushed.
+“If You Are Working on Something You Really Care About, You Don’t Have to Be Pushed.
 The Vision Pulls You.” – Steve Jobs